 3. A thesis is optional.
-The thesis must meet requirements set forth in Instructions for Preparation of Theses.
+The thesis must meet requirements set forth by the Graduate College Thesis Office .
 If a thesis is submitted, the candidate's committee must conduct an oral examination on the thesis.

 4. A minimum grade point average of 2.75 on a 4.0 scale.